San Francisco Bay Area instructor offering a one-on-one drum lesson focused on technique and self-awareness.

 My Story

-Looking for new challenges and a bigger career, I headed west to the San Francisco Bay Area.
-I spent about a year there, soaking up the city’s vibrant music culture and building connections throughout the region.
-From intimate clubs to larger venues, I continued expanding my musical depth and refining my creative skills.
-I tried to make every session, every rehearsal, and every show add another layer of depth to my playing.
+Looking for new challenges, I headed west to the San Francisco Bay Area, where I began expanding my musical range—new scenes, new collaborators, and constant opportunities to deepen the craft.
+From intimate clubs to larger venues, I tried to make every rehearsal, session, and show add another layer of depth to my playing.

 Los Angeles and the International Stage